stashed/docs/docs/guides/latest/workloads/daemonset.md

-# Backup and Restore Daemonset's Data
+# Backup and Restore DaemonSet's Data

-This guide will show you how to use Stash to backup and restore Daemonset's data.
+This guide will show you how to use Stash to backup and restore DaemonSet's data.

 ## Before You Begin